 - 1 pound ground beef

-- 1 28 ounce can plum tomatoes, smashed (be sure there are no skins left)
+- 28 ounces plum tomatoes (I used canned smashed tomatoes (be sure there are no skins left))

 - 2 1/2 cups chicken broth

-- 1 15 ounce can white kidney beans, drained and rinsed
+- 15 ounces white kidney beans (drained and rinsed)

 - 3 tablespoons chili powder